Erebus-Nyx/ai-companion/docs/FINAL_STATUS_v0.4.0.md

 - **✅ Model Management**: Cross-platform user data storage
 - **✅ Production Configuration**: Ready for Cloudflare deployment

-The system provides an interactive AI companion with Live2D visual avatars, complete with voice recording, real-time chat, emotional TTS, and comprehensive model management - all packaged in a clean, professional distribution ready for production deployment.
+The system provides an interactive AI live2d chat with Live2D visual avatars, complete with voice recording, real-time chat, emotional TTS, and comprehensive model management - all packaged in a clean, professional distribution ready for production deployment.

 **🎉 ALL OBJECTIVES ACHIEVED - PROJECT COMPLETE! 🎉**